-Prior to joining Columbia, Hansen was a Professor in the Department of Statistics at UCLA.
-In addition to his technical work, Hansen also has an active art practice involving the presentation of data for the public.
-His work with the Office for Creative Research has been exhibited at the Museum of Modern Art in New York, the Whitney Museum, the Centro de Arte Reina Sofia, the London Science Museum, the Cartier Foundation in Paris, and the lobbies of the New York Times building and the Public Theater (permanent displays) in Manhattan.
+For nearly three decades, Hansen has been working at the intersection of data, art and technology.
+Hansen has an active art practice involving the presentation of data for the public.
+His work with Ben Rubin, Jer Thorp and The Office for Creative Research has been exhibited at the Museum of Modern Art in New York, the Whitney Museum, the Centro de Arte Reina Sofia, the London Science Museum, the Cartier Foundation in Paris, and the lobbies of the New York Times building and the Public Theater (permanent displays) in Manhattan.

 In terms of his journalistic experience, Hansen has been a long-standing visiting researcher at the New York Times R&D Lab, a late-career intern at the Marshall Project, and a consultant with HBO Sports.
 Hansen teaches mainly advanced data analysis and computational journalism at Columbia.
 In 2018, Hansen’s Computational Journalism course at Columbia Journalism School contributed the original reporting for the New York Times’ piece, The Follower Factory, which exposed the bot economy behind the sale of fake followers on Twitter.
 In July 2018, the article was cited by Twitter as the reason for its “purge” of tens of millions of suspicious accounts.

 Hansen holds a B.S. in Applied Math from the University of California, Davis, and a Ph.D and M.A. in Statistics from the University of California, Berkeley.
 He has been awarded eight patents and has published over 60 papers in data science, statistics and computer science.